yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

       *** NOTE: DO NOT select to use a date range if no Inc/Exp categories are selected.
 It will automatically revert back to All dates at a later point when it validates the settings.

+- Row maths calculation:   If set, then you can apply maths to this row's calculation.
+This will be applied BEFORE it's used elsewhere (i.e. used in other rows).
+RMC occurs after Average by...
+                           - E.g. take this row, divide it by operand(x),  and treat the result as a percentage.
+                             For example, calculate the estimated tax payable as a percentage of dividend income YTD..
+                             ... by multiplying the calculated row * 0.2 (20%), and returning the taxable amount.

+                           WARNING: You can use both average by, and RMC.
+This could cause strange results!

 - Maths using another row: If set, you can retrieve the result from another row(x) and then apply maths to the result of the current row..
 E.g. take this row and divide it by the result from row(x) and treat the result as a percent.
 For example, this could calculate the value of investments